-Ableton Push 2 is actually for Ableton Live music.
+Ableton Push 2 is for Ableton Live music.
 There are so many buttons on and I just found a program I can connect to use Ableton Push 2 with OBS.
 I’m really excited to try and set this up.
-It may need to do a little bit in Python but that will be the next level of where I’m trying to go to.
+I may need to do a little bit in Python but that will be the next level of where I’m trying to get to.

 The idea is to be able to have the best quality videos with the least amount of effort that is the most engaging.

-I’ve also started to take some time to look at the aesthetics of my studio things like this Marshall that I painted with my daughter practically Picasso.
-Then I’ve got my youtube Silver’s button for 100,000 subscribers.
+I’ve also started to take some time to look at the aesthetics of my studio and things like this Marshall that I painted with my daughter practically Picasso.
+Then I got my youtube Silver’s button for 100,000 subscribers.

 I’ve also got an air purifier to take the edge off the still new office smell that this has even after a year.
 Then I got a picture of my wedding day with my wife.

-For these monitors on the top, I wall mounted these myself.
+For these monitors on the top, I wall-mounted them myself.
 That was a bit of an exercise, patience, and learning.

-I appreciate you being here and if you’ve got any questions, go to jerrybanfield.com/contact and I’m happy to help you.
+I appreciate you being here and if you’ve got any questions, go to jerrybanfield.com/contact and I’ll be happy to help you.

 You can also post them on my YouTube channel in comments so you can help somebody else.
 I read all the comments on my YouTube channel.
 I’m grateful for the chance to serve you today.

-I trust that when you want to research or get any of my studio set up, you go to amazon.com/shop/jbanfield and you will take a look at the equipment I’m using.
+I trust that when you want to research or get any of my studio set up, you can go to amazon.com/shop/jbanfield and take a look at the equipment I’m using.